Social-Evolution-and-Behavior/anTraX/docs/propagation.md

 antrax graph-explorer <expdir> [--session]
 ```

+> **Note:** Due to a bug, the graph-explorer app cannot be lanched from the command line in MCR (compiled) mode.
+As a workaround, it can be launched from the anTraX main app, by selecting it from the **Tools** menu, after loading an experiment.

 ![Graph Explorer](images/graph-explorer1.png)

 * To load a graph, choose a movie (and a colony if applicable) under the 'Graph' menu.